-I’d like to say that only one particular flavor of doctor is guilty of this kind of lame thinking.
-Sadly, I have seen doctors of every profession practice like this.
-It doesn’t matter if the approach is a drug, or a type of exercise, or a particular treatment.
+I’d like to say that only one particular type of doctor is guilty of this kind of lame thinking.
+Unfortunately, I have seen doctors of every profession practice like this.
+It doesn’t matter if the approach is a drug, a type of exercise, or a particular treatment.
 If everyone with back pain gets the same exact treatment, something is wrong.

 So how do you determine if your doctor is top notch?
 Well first off, the doctor should have asked you a bunch of questions about your back pain.
 You should feel like the doctor understands everything about what you are experiencing.
 If you leave the doctor feeling like he or she did not understand your problem, it’s time for a new doc.

 The doctor should do a thorough exam, in which you have to bend in many different ways.
 In the exam the doctor should actually touch your back and ask you questions as he/she palpates your back.
 If the doctor’s exam is brief, and he/she hardly did anything, and never touched you, it’s time for a new doc.